- Amenity Reference Notes Overview

 You'll be brought to our Plan Graphics library.
 Expand one of the categories of site amenities in the left pane of the dialog box by clicking the plus (+) sign next to it (example: Site Furnishings).
 Then select a type of amenity from the expanded category (example: Tables).

-For more information on our Plan Graphics library, see our Plan Graphics documentation page.
+For more information on our Plan Graphics library, see our Plan Graphics documentation.
 Although the Plan Graphics are inherently generic blocks with no data attached, the Reference Notes Manager allows you to add your own data to these blocks and add them to your project as "smart" blocks.

 When you select a site amenity to add, the New Reference Note dialog box will open.
 Here, you can configure all the data attached to the site amenity.